A guide to Director’s Loans

 There are two ways of looking at a director’s loan.

-1. Lending to your company – This could be to help with start-up costs, cover a cashflow hole, or when you’ve paid for a company expense personally.
-The company may consider paying interest on this loan.
+- Lending to your company (In Credit)– This could be to help with start-up costs, cover a cashflow hole, or those times where you’ve paid for some company expense on your personal card.

-2. Borrowing from your company – Money that you take from your company which is not classed as either a salary, dividend, company expense, or money you’ve previously lent to the company.
+- Borrowing from your company (In Debit) – Money that you take from your company which is not classed as either a salary, dividend, company expense, or repayment of a loan you have previously made.

-A director’s loan account, commonly referred to as a DLA, is where you keep track of the money you’ve lent or borrowed from your company.
+A director’s loan account, commonly referred to as a DLA, is where you keep track of all the money you’ve lent and/or borrowed from your company, it is effectively a statement of account between the directors and the business.
+Each director will have a separate DLA, whether they use it or not

-If you have borrowed more than you have lent, then your DLA is classed as overdrawn.
-There are risks and downsides to having an overdrawn DLA, so you should always try to be in credit or at least 0.
+If you have borrowed more than you have lent, then your DLA is classed as overdrawn or in debit.
+There are additional tax implications and reporting requirements on overdrawn DLA balances.

 Key points when borrowing from your company: